vacp2p/rfc/content/docs/rfcs/10/README.md

 <!--TODO: might be good to add a figure visualizing the Waku protocol stack and the security features of each layer-->

-## Future work
+## Appendix C: Future work

-We are actively working on the following features to be added to Waku v2.
+The following features are currently experimental and under research and initial implementation:

 **Economic Spam resistance**:
 We aim to enable an incentivized spam protection technique to enhance `11/WAKU2-RELAY` by using rate limiting nullifiers.